tbrowder/Slidemaker/README.md

     # Document definition is complete

     =end pod

+The process currently uses **Pod::To::PDF::Lite** to render the Rakudoc slides to individual pages in a single PDF document.

 See slide input format details at [SlideFormats](SlideFormats.md) for defaults and recognized key/value pairs.